Satellite Navigation System for Mars (GNSS for Mars)

 - determination of conditions of GNSS for Mars – system FATIMA (2015)

 - presentation of results, the publication (May 2016)

 - analysis of autonomous control segment for proposed GNSS for Mars (2016)

 Do you need some more information about the results of the research? contact me

-- Detailed study of the topography and of the terrain morphology of Mars.
-Main goal of this research step is to summarize the places on the surface of Mars with the highest rate of the dilution of precision of the proposed satellite navigation system.
+- Detailed study of the topography and the terrain morphology of Mars.
+The main goal of this research step is to summarize the places on the surface of Mars with the highest rate of the dilution of precision of the proposed satellite navigation system.

 Data used in research are from direct resources located at Mars (probes):

 - NASA Mars Reconnaissance Orbiter

 - NASA Maven